 FRANK CARVER BURSARY

-The winner of the 2016 Frank Carver Bursary is Mr. Robert Timms (University of East Anglia, UK).
+The winner of the 2016 Frank Carver Bursary was Mr. Robert Timms (University of East Anglia, UK).
 His winning paper, “A Two-Dimensional Model for Melting and Ignition of a Thin Sheared Viscous Layer,” was presented at the 42nd IPS Seminar.

 Some information about the Bursary, from the Society’s Constitution and Bylaws, is provided below: